ropensci/roweb3/content/blog/2021-11-18-devguide-0.7.0/index.md

 ## Policy update: scope clarification for data extraction and munging

-We've clarified the definition of the [categories](https://devdevguide.netlify.app/policies.html#package-categories) " data extraction" and "data munging" by adding examples.
+We've clarified the definition of the [categories](https://devdevguide.netlify.app/policies.html#package-categories) "data extraction" and "data munging" by adding examples.

 ## Conclusion